Cigarette Prices by State – Latest Data and Trends

 - State taxes – State taxes are a significant factor that affects the average cigarette prices by state.
 D.C., for example, has the highest cigarette tax by state of $4.50 per pack.
 That’s why this destination is among the top five states with the highest cigarette prices.

 - Brand – Not all cigarette brands cost the same.
 Plus, most brands have a broad selection of products, whose prices also vary.
-Meaning, the Marlboro carton price by state isn’t identical as the Newport cigarettes price by state.
+Meaning, the Marlboro carton price by state isn’t identical to the Newport cigarettes price by state.